 Boukje is an assistant professor in the Innovation, Technology Entrepreneurship and Marketing (ITEM) group of Eindhoven University of Technology, the Netherlands.
 She works on topics related to the ongoing energy transition using insights from transition studies, business models and wider management literature.
 Previous work includes amongst others a study on the role of governmental policy in solar energy market development and the relation to business model design as well as business models for energy efficiency services.
 She has a strong passion for bridging the gap between science and society as well as developing innovative educational programs for training today’s and tomorrow’s sustainable energy professionals.

-Adam is Assistant Professor in The Department of Management, University of Dąbrowa Górnicza (Wyższa Szkoła Biznesu w Dąbrowie Górniczej), Poland.
+Adam is Associate Professor at WSB University in Poznań, Poland, Director of the Institute of Management and Quality Sciences at WSB University in Poznań.
+President of the Management Board of OTTIMA plus Sp. z o.o. based in Katowice.
+President of the Management Board of the Southern Railway Cluster, Katowice.
 He holds a PhD in Economic Sciences, specializing in Management Science.
 Working as a management consultant since 1997, his experience and expertise has grown through his contact with a number of leading companies in Poland and abroad.
-He is author of a variety of studies and business analyses in the value management, risk management, balanced scorecard and corporate social responsibility fields.
-He has (co-)authored several monographs and over 100 scientific articles in the field of management, published both in Poland and worldwide.
-Adam’s scientific interests focus on the issues of modern and efficient business model design, including sustainable business models and the principles of corporate value-building strategies that integrate corporate social responsibility.
+He is author of a variety of studies and business analyses in the strategic management, value based management, sustainable business models, digital business models, social business models, risk management, digital safety and corporate social responsibility fields.
+He has (co-) authored several monographs and over 200 scientific articles in the field of management, published both in Poland and worldwide.
+Adam’s scientific interests focus on the issues of modern and efficient business model design, including sustainable business models, digital business models and the principles of corporate value-building strategies that integrate corporate social responsibility, implementing the strategy and cybersecurity in the organization.

 Liina is a researcher and PhD candidate at University of Tartu, Estonia.
 She is writing her doctoral dissertation on eco-innovation in business models, focusing on energy efficiency issues in different business sectors.
 A global networker by nature, she is continuously interested to share her views with like-minded scholars and bridge the knowledge gap between business and academia.